How can I modernise my kitchen?

 Decor

-After layout, your interior design decisions such as colour scheme and finishes are crucial in making a modern feeling space.
+After the layout, your interior design decisions, such as colour scheme and finishes, are crucial in making a space with a modern feeling.

 Monochrome

-A monochrome colour scheme need not be black, white and grey.
-The term monochrome simply means to run combine tones and hues of one single colour.
+A monochrome colour scheme need not be black, white, and grey.
+The term monochrome simply means to combine tones and hues of one single colour.
 This could be blue or green if you wish.
-Its the intentional variations within the one colour that gives this type of colour scheme a very contemporary feel.
+It’s the intentional variations within one colour that give this type of colour scheme a very contemporary feel.

 Focal Point